-Marino advises, “Fiddle leaf figs require bright light, but not direct sun.
+Taking care of houseplants requires more thought than placing them directly in or out of the sunlight.
+Says Marino, “Fiddle-leaf figs require bright light, but not direct sun.
 This means as close as possible (no more than a foot away) from a large, bright window of any exposure.
 Southern exposure is usually the best, while northern exposure is generally the worst.”

 When to Fertilize